Hypnosis for a Food Obsession

 How to Eat Less Junk Food

-Fast food and junk food can be extremely addictive and lead to eating disorders and other health issues.
+Fast food and junk food can be habit forming and lead to eating disorders and other health issues.

 Today we eat differently from our parents' generation—convenience, instant gratification, and the availability of fast food have changed our approach to food.